Wats and Wonders of Vietnam and Cambodia

 DAY 2

 We will get an early start today, as is the local custom, and head towards Hoan Kiem Lake.
-This freshwater lake in the center of the city is a peaceful spot where many locals, especially women, start their morning routines and practice tai chi.
-As we cross the iconic Rising Sun Bridge to visit the Ngoc Son Temple, we will try to spot one of the endangered large soft-shell turtles, which is considered quite auspicious.
-Afterwards, we'll stop at a charming coffee shop to try Vietnamese iced coffee or, if you're feeling more adventurous, an egg coffee!
+This freshwater lake, located in the heart of the city, is a peaceful spot where many locals—especially women—begin their morning routines and practice tai chi.
+As we cross the iconic Rising Sun Bridge to visit the Ngoc Son Temple, we'll try to spot one of the endangered large soft-shell turtles, which is considered quite auspicious.
+Afterwards, we'll stop at a charming coffee shop to try Vietnamese iced coffee, or if you're feeling more adventurous, an egg coffee!

-Continuing our walking tour, we'll then explore Hanoi's Old Quarter.
-With its gorgeous crooked lanes, charming colonial architecture, and scents of tantalizing street food - its a sensory delight!
-We will stop along the way for a traditional lunch before visiting the Temple of Literature.
-Built in 1076, the Temple of Literature housed Vietnam's first university and functioned for 700 years educating royalty, mandarins, and members of the elite.
-It's gardens and well-preserved architecture offer a fascinating glimpse into Vietnam's past.
-We'll then visit Vietnamese Women's Museum and if time allows, the Hoa Lo Prison.
-Our day concludes with a fresh draft beer - bia hoi - and tasting some of the delicious, local specialities.
-Overnight in Hanoi at Pearl Hotel or similar.
-(B, L, D)
+Continuing our walking tour, we'll explore Hanoi's Old Quarter, with its picturesque crooked lanes, charming colonial architecture, and the enticing aromas of street food—it’s a sensory delight!
+We'll stop along the way for a traditional lunch before visiting the Temple of Literature.
+Built in 1076, the Temple of Literature housed Vietnam's first university and functioned for 700 years, educating royalty, mandarins, and members of the elite.
+Its gardens and well-preserved architecture offer a fascinating glimpse into Vietnam's past.
+Next, we’ll visit the Vietnamese Women's Museum, and if time allows, the Hoa Lo Prison.
+Our day concludes with a refreshing draft beer—bia hoi—and a tasting of some of the delicious local specialties.

 DAY 3

-Today we go north to the mountainous region of Sapa!
+Today, we head north to the mountainous region of Sapa!
 The drive takes about 5 hours in our comfortable, private van.
-This region is famous for its welcoming ethnic minority groups, vast rice patties and is home of the tallest peak in Indochina - Mount Fansipan.
-It's also quickly becoming a premier trekking base in Vietnam.
+This region is famous for its welcoming ethnic minority groups, vast rice paddies, and is home to Mount Fansipan, the tallest peak in Indochina.
+It’s also quickly becoming a premier trekking destination in Vietnam.

-We'll arrive at Topas Ecolodge in time for lunch and settle into our rooms for the next two nights.
-Topas Ecolodge is nestled in the mountains of Hoan Lien National Park, about 45 minutes from Sapa town, and is a Certified "Unique Lodge" by National Geographic.
-After lunch, we'll stretch our legs with a 2.5-3 hour walk to a Red Dao village.
-The Red Dao women typically wear distinctive red triangular shaped turbans and shave their heads and eyebrows.
+We’ll arrive at Topas Ecolodge in time for lunch and settle into our rooms for the next two nights.
+Nestled in the mountains of Hoan Lien National Park, about 45 minutes from Sapa town, Topas Ecolodge is a Certified "Unique Lodge" by National Geographic.
+After lunch, we’ll stretch our legs with a 2.5-3 hour walk to a Red Dao village.
+The Red Dao women are easily recognizable by their distinctive red triangular-shaped turbans and shaved heads and eyebrows.
 They are known for their beautiful handmade embroidery and basket weaving.
-We'll have a chance to meet the local woman and learn about their culture before hiking back to Topas Ecolodge for dinner.
-Overnight at Topas Ecolodge.
-(B, L, D)
+We’ll have the opportunity to meet the local women and learn about their culture before hiking back to Topas Ecolodge for dinner.

 DAY 4

-After a quiet morning enjoying the sunrise from your prime viewpoint atop the mountain, we'll pack up to explore a more remote part of Hoang Lien National Park.
+After a peaceful morning enjoying the sunrise from your prime viewpoint atop the mountain, we’ll pack up and head to explore a more remote part of Hoang Lien National Park.

-Today's trek will start near Sin Chai village in the high mountains where the trail passes waterfalls and deep valleys.
-Our first stop will be at the Red Dao village of Nam Nhiu, where we will stop briefly to learn about their agrarian lifestyle and visit a few homes.
-We will then turn onto a small dirt trail dotted with bamboo huts, which are used by local farmers during harvest season.
-We'll arrive at Nam Cang village in time for lunch at the Topas Riverside Lodge, where the jungle is the backdrop and connected to the village by a suspension bridge - one at a time here!
+Today's trek will begin near Sin Chai village in the high mountains, where the trail passes waterfalls and deep valleys.
+Our first stop will be at the Red Dao village of Nam Nhiu, where we’ll take a brief break to learn about their agrarian lifestyle and visit a few homes.
+We will then follow a small dirt trail dotted with bamboo huts, which are used by local farmers during the harvest season.
+We’ll arrive at Nam Cang village in time for lunch at the Topas Riverside Lodge, set against a jungle backdrop and connected to the village by a suspension bridge—one at a time, here!

-After lunch we'll visit Nam Cang village and learn how they make rice paper, jewelry, and their colorful embroidery.
+After lunch, we’ll visit Nam Cang village to learn how the locals make rice paper, jewelry, and their vibrant embroidery.
 If the sun is out, we may also take a swim in the river before transferring back to Topas Ecolodge for the afternoon.
-The rest of the afternoon is free to relax in the infinity pool or schedule a traditional Red Dao herbal bath at their spa.
-Overnight at Topas Ecolodge.
-(B, L, D)
+The rest of the afternoon is free to relax in the infinity pool or schedule a traditional Red Dao herbal bath at the spa.

 DAY 5

-We will have our last morning with our new friends at the Topas Ecolodge before packing up to journey to the top of Mt.
+We’ll have our last morning with our new friends at Topas Ecolodge before packing up and journeying to the top of Mt.
 Fansipan.
-Once in Sapa town, we'll board the Muong Hoa mountain train for a short, scenic trip to the Fansipan cable car station, which is the longest cable car in the world with the highest elevation gain.
-We'll ride a private cable car to the base of Mt.
-Fansipan and climb the final 600 steps or take the funicular to reach the summit.
+Once we arrive in Sapa town, we’ll board the Muong Hoa mountain train for a short, scenic ride to the Fansipan cable car station, which boasts the longest cable car in the world with the highest elevation gain.
+We’ll take a private cable car to the base of Mt.
+Fansipan and then either climb the final 600 steps or take the funicular to reach the summit.

-After taking our time to explore the summit, we'll re-trace our steps back to Sapa for lunch.
-After a wonderful few days in the mountains, we'll transfer by private bus back to Hanoi for a good night's rest.
-Overnight at Pearl Hotel or similar.
-(B, L, D)
+After taking our time to explore the summit, we’ll retrace our steps back to Sapa for lunch.
+After a wonderful few days in the mountains, we’ll transfer by private bus back to Hanoi for a restful night.

 DAY 6

-Today we set out to sea!
-We'll make our way northeast to Ha Long Bay.
-Designated a World Heritage Site in 1994, we'll get a premier glimpse of its natural beauty aboard our own private junk - a type of ancient Chinese sailing ship.
+Today, we set out to sea!
+We’ll make our way northeast to Ha Long Bay.
+Designated a World Heritage Site in 1994, we’ll enjoy a premier view of its natural beauty aboard our own private junk—a type of ancient Chinese sailing ship.

 DAY 7

-We will start our day with a Tai Chi lesson on the sun deck, a perfect way to start the day.
-After breakfast we will visit the Thien Canh Son Cave to learn more about the history of Ha Long Bay.
-Then we will transfer to a smaller boat to reach the Vung Vieng fishing village, a tranquil area for kayaking and swimming.
-While feasting on a fresh seafood lunch we will cruise to our next destination, Vung Ha where we can swim and kayak some more through the Karst Mountains.
-Back on the boat we will celebrate our last night on the water with a sunset party.
-Overnight on Junk (B, L, D)
+We’ll start our day with a Tai Chi lesson on the sun deck, the perfect way to begin the morning.
+After breakfast, we’ll visit the Thien Canh Son Cave to learn more about the history of Ha Long Bay.
+We’ll then transfer to a smaller boat to reach the Vung Vieng fishing village, a peaceful area ideal for kayaking and swimming.

 DAY 8

-We will arrive in Siem Reap, Cambodia in the late afternoon and transfer to our hotel to settle in.
-Dinner will be at the exceptional Jaya House River Park hotel where we will be staying the next 3 nights.
-(B, L, D)
+Upon arriving in Siem Reap, Cambodia, in the late afternoon, we will transfer to our hotel to settle in.
+Dinner will be at the exceptional Jaya House River Park hotel, where we will stay for the next three nights.

 DAY 9

-Today we will explore the world-famous Angkor Archeological Park, which is one of the largest and oldest religious monuments in the world.
-After a short tuk-tuk transfer from our hotel, we'll spend the day walking its vast network of temples dating from the 9th to the 15th century during the Khmer Empire.
+Today, we will explore the world-famous Angkor Archaeological Park, one of the largest and oldest religious monuments in the world.
+After a short tuk-tuk ride from our hotel, we will spend the day discovering its vast network of temples, which date back to the 9th to 15th centuries during the Khmer Empire.

 DAY 10

-We will spend the rest of our unforgettable journey in Siem Reap.
-You will have time this afternoon to relax at the beautiful Java House River Park or visit a local market in town for some final souvenirs.
-We will share our last dinner together at The Square 24 restaurant.
-You'll want to save room for this fantastic meal featuring modern Khmer dining.
-(B, L, D)
+The remainder of our unforgettable journey will be spent in Siem Reap.
+This afternoon, you’ll have time to unwind at the beautiful Java House River Park or explore a local market in town to pick up some final souvenirs.
+In the evening, we’ll gather for our farewell dinner at The Square 24, a restaurant known for its exquisite modern Khmer cuisine.
+Be sure to save room for this fantastic meal!

 DAY 11

-You can leave anytime today.
-Transfer to the airport is included and your guide will make sure you depart in time to catch your flight.
-Hotel check out is at 12:00 noon.
-(B)
+You are free to depart at any time today.
+Your transfer to the airport is included, and your guide will ensure you leave in time to catch your flight.
+Please note that hotel check-out is at 12:00 noon.

 4.9